We are very proud of our international links here at Shobnall Primary School!

 Footprints Orphanage and Footprints Academy

-On Friday 16th May, Kerry Watson , founder of Footprints Orphanage and Footprints Academy, visited school and told Mrs Roobottom and all the children about Footprints.
-Kerry purchased a piece of land in The Shimba Hills, Kenya in January 2008 with a vision to build a home for orphaned and abandoned children who lack even the most basic needs of shelter, food and belonging to a family.
+Kerry Watson , founder of Footprints Orphanage and Footprints Academy, purchased a piece of land in The Shimba Hills, Kenya in January 2008 with a vision to build a home for orphaned and abandoned children who lack even the most basic needs of shelter, food and belonging to a family.

-• To create a home that can give parental care, love, understanding, security and happiness but above all the sense of belonging to family life that every child deserves.
+Her dream was to create a home that could give parental care, love, understanding, security and happiness but above all the sense of belonging to family life that every child deserves.

 Footprints Academy recognises that education is the key to escaping the poverty circle, and provides better resources and smaller class sizes than the local government-run school, where children are often taught in classes of 70+ children.
 Footprints Academy provides the children with the skills they need to build successful futures for themselves and their families.

-Following Kerry’s visit, Shobnall Primary School has kindly agreed that Footprints will be a focus for some of their fundraising activities and that the children at Footprints Academy will establish links with the children at Shobnall Primary through letters and updates from both countries.
+Since Kerry’s first visit in 2016, Shobnall Primary School has kindly agreed that Footprints will be a focus for some of their fundraising activities and that the children at Footprints Academy will establish links with the children at Shobnall Primary through letters and updates from both countries.